sowasred/portfolio-2-gatsby/src/blogs/post-10.md

 image: "../images/node-microservices.png"
 ---

-### Building Scalable Node.js Microservices with TypeScript and the CQRS Pattern

 In today's fast-paced, digital world, businesses rely on software to drive their operations and interact with customers.
 As a result, the demands on software systems are constantly increasing, and the ability to scale and adapt quickly is crucial.
 One way to achieve this is by adopting microservices architecture.

 <div>